Skip to main content

 Node Mint

 Node Mint is now live at: https://mint.powerloom.network/.
-For detailed information on our rewards structure, frequently asked questions, and other aspects related to node minting, please visit: https://powerloom.network/mint-docs/.
+For detailed information on the node mint for Mainnet, please refer to https://blog.powerloom.io/snapshotter-update-power-claims-daily-rewards-new-operator-onboarding/

 Follow the step-by-step instructions in the relevant guide to set up your Snapshotter Lite Node V2.
 If you need further assistance, refer to our troubleshooting documentation or reach out to us on discord for support.